3 hours of zipline and adventure park experience plus 30 minute orientation

 You will incur a cancellation fee equal to 75% of the contracted amount.
 In the case of group reductions, the fee is 75% of the cost for cancelled group members.
 That fee is waived if the cancellation is weather related.
 In that event, you can always reschedule your visit with no penalty, as long as you provide at least one hour advance notice.

 We do not provide any refunds within 30 days of the scheduled visit.
 All credits are in the form of a store credit.
 Store credits never expire.

 If you fail to show on the day/time of your scheduled reservation you will not be eligible for a refund or credit.

 We know it is challenging to provide an exact count!
 We wish we could let you tell us at the last minute.
 However, we have a limited capacity in the park, and the best way to accommodate the capacity constraints is to require payment in full for a firm headcount seven days in advance.
-If there are last minute cancellations, we can provide you with a credit towards a future visit assuming there are at least ten participants present and you’ve let us know at least an hour in advance of your reservation time.
-The maximum credit is for 5% of your group’s fee.
-Last minute additions are welcome at the general admission rate (subject to harness availability).
+Last minute additions are welcome at the same day general admission rate (subject to harness availability).
 Keep in mind, last minute additions also lead to additional time spent checking waivers which can cut into your climb time.

 Do you require a deposit and when is full payment due?

 We request a 50% deposit upon booking, and full payment 7 days in advance of the reservation.
 We do understand that this doesn’t work for certain schools, and we are happy to work with you.

 When you reserve, you will receive a unique electronic waiver link in your email confirmation.